 The Crunch: Unpaid Overtime and Collapsing Morale

-Between February and May 2025—the final months before launch—most staff worked extensive unpaid overtime.
+Between February and May 2025—the final months before launch—most staff worked extensive unpaid overtime to fix problems Benzies' indecision created.

 The studio promised time in lieu after release, but that never materialized.